laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 SELECT item
 FROM item
-WHERE OWNER IS NULL
+WHERE owner IS NULL
 ```

-### Episode 28
+### Episode 31

 **Token.** `call decrypt(193619246200652)`

-Delete Dirty Diane, and show the table `inhabitant`.
+Delete Dirty Diane, and show the remaining inhabitants of Onionville (villageid 3).

 **Formula**. `salt_004(sum(hash) OVER ()) AS token`